Entropicsky/elevenlabsvoicegen/README.md

-# AI Voice Acting Generator (currently uses ElevenLabs and PlayHT)
+# AI Voice Acting Generator

 This project generates voice lines for video games using AI voice actors from multiple APIs.
 It was created to allow game developers to quickly generate high quality voice samples to prototype dialog in their games.